Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 extends: ["spectral:oas", "spectral:asyncapi"]
 ```

-To use the community driven [Spectral AWS API Gateway Ruleset](https://github.com/andylockran/spectral-aws-apigateway-ruleset), set up a custom ruleset which extends the following.
-Note that this ruleset only supports OAS3 (OpenAPI v3) and it requires you to also extend the built-in `spectral:oas` ruleset.
+To use the community driven [Spectral AWS API Gateway Ruleset](https://github.com/andylockran/spectral-aws-apigateway-ruleset), set up a custom ruleset that extends the following.
+Note that this ruleset only supports OAS3 (OpenAPI v3), and it requires you to also extend the built-in `spectral:oas` ruleset.

 ```yaml
 extends: ["spectral:oas", "spectral-aws-apigateway-ruleset"]
 ```

-To use the [Spectral Documentation Ruleset](https://github.com/stoplightio/spectral-documentation) which validates API descriptions, set up a custom ruleset which extends the following.
+To use the [Spectral Documentation Ruleset](https://github.com/stoplightio/spectral-documentation) which validates API descriptions, set up a custom ruleset that extends the following.

 ```yaml
 extends: ["@stoplight/spectral-documentation"]
 ```

-To use the [Spectral URL Versioning Ruleset](https://github.com/stoplightio/spectral-url-versioning) which validates URL paths, set up a custom ruleset which extends the following.
+To use the [Spectral URL Versioning Ruleset](https://github.com/stoplightio/spectral-url-versioning) which validates URL paths, set up a custom ruleset that extends the following.

 ```yaml
 extends: ["@stoplight/spectral-url-versioning"]